rrashi/intro-to-GHA/README.md

-# Intro to Gihub Actions
+# Intro to Github Actions
 A dummy repository to learn how to set up and use Github actions 😄

 ### Getting started